Josh Thomas (comedian): Please Like Me

 In February 2013, the television series Please Like Me, written by Thomas, debuted on ABC2.
 Participant Media's television network Pivot acquired the series for the US and premiered all six episodes as a binge marathon on 1 August 2013 to celebrate the channel's launch after premiering the first episode online.
 The initial six-part series is based on his stand-up comedy shows and stars Thomas as himself.

 In 2014, the series was nominated for an International Emmy Award for Best Comedy Series.
 For his work on the series, Thomas has won various accolades, including an AACTA Award for Best Television Screenplay in 2015.
 It was also short-listed for the Betty Roland Prize for Scriptwriting at the New South Wales Premier's Literary Awards.

 Everything's Gonna Be Okay

 In 2018, Thomas created Everything's Gonna Be Okay, a television comedy about a single man in his twenties (played by himself) who stays in the United States after his father dies to take care of his teenage half-sisters.
 The show was given a pilot order by Freeform, and was picked up to series.
 The show premiered in January 2020, with Thomas starring, writing, and serving as the showrunner in the series.
+Everything's Gonna Be Okay was cancelled in 2021 after two seasons.

 Personal life

-He is openly gay.
-Thomas was diagnosed with attention deficit hyperactivity disorder (ADHD) at the age of 28.
+Thomas is openly gay.
+He was diagnosed with attention deficit hyperactivity disorder (ADHD) at the age of 28.
 In 2021, he revealed that he is also autistic.